tomolt/libschrift/README.md

 Although most logic is already in-place and working, *libschrift* is not quite usable yet.
 Still missing are:

+- Import / rewrite most code from libschrift1.
 - Better documentation.
-At least some more complete man pages.
+At least some man pages.
 - Compound glyph support.
 - Correct handling of grapheme clusters?
-- Removal of TTF "parsing" stage.
-- No more bounds checking in big-endian 'get' functions - use 'pop' or ranges instead.
-- More rigorous bounds-checking everywhere.